jorbinjubin/StickFigureBattleHalloween/README.md

 # StickFigureBattleHalloween
-This is the code of and ICS3UP assignment.
+This is the code of an ICS3UP assignment.

 Group members: Justin Jiang, Fei Wang.